werf/werf/docs/pages_en/usage/deploy/deployment_scenarios.md

 1. Build images and publish them to the container registry.

-2. Publish the main chart and the parameters passed to it as a *bundle* in the OCI repository.
-The bundle contains references to the images published in the first step.
+2. Add the parameters passed to the main chart and publish it in the OCI repository.
+The chart contains references to the images published in the first step.

 3. Apply the published bundle to the cluster.